-When the Red Line hit Indianapolis on September, everyone was excited about the end of construction, closed roads and traffic delays, but there’s more.
-We’re all genuinely excited about the beginning of what looks to be a more connected and usable public transportation system for our city.
+When the Red Line opened in Indianapolis back in 2019, everyone was excited about the end of construction, closed roads, and traffic delays.
+But beyond that, we were and still are genuinely excited about an increasingly more connected and usable public transportation system for our city.

 Red Line with Kids

 Local families have joined the throngs of passengers who are riding the Red Line to work, the grocery store, and social outings.
 Many of Indy’s top attractions are easily accessible from stops on the Red Line, making it an excellent mode of transport even if you are just spending a day exploring around town.
 The Red Line runs 13 miles from Meridian Hills, through Broad Ripple, Butler University, The Children’s Museum, Downtown Indy, IUPUI, and Fountain Square, and ends near the University of Indianapolis.

 When it comes to fees, there are some monthly options, daily options, and per-ride options.
 Be sure to fill out an application to get your kids a half fare or student pass.